vottini/jsonbp/docs/source/schema.md

 or even arrays of those.
 For example:

 ```
-object car {
+object Car {
-  model: string,
+  model: String,
-  brand: string,
+  brand: String,
-  year: integer
+  year: Integer
 }
 ```

 Objects can be nested.
-The "car" object above could be used in a "car_sale" object declaration, like this:
+The "Car" object above could be used in a "CarSale" object declaration, like this:

 ```
-object car_sale {
+object CarSale {
-  description: car,
+  description: Car,
-  price: decimal,
+  price: Decimal,
-  discount: decimal,
+  discount: Decimal,
-  installments: integer
+  installments: Integer
 }
 ```

 Nesting can also appear as an inline definition.
 That is, it's not strictly necessary to register an object beforehand in order to use it in the middle of another object's definition (if that is the only place that it occurs, for example).
-The "car" example above could very well be defined like the following:
+The "Car" example above could very well be defined like the following:

 ```
-object car_sale {
+object CarSale {
   description: {
-    model: string,
+    model: String,
-    brand: string,
+    brand: String,
-    year: integer
+    year: Integer
   },

-  price: decimal,
+  price: Decimal,
-  discount: decimal,
+  discount: Decimal,
-  installments: integer
+  installments: Integer
 }
 ```